ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2019-11-09-flask-redis-celery-mcdo.md

 1. The customer talks to the cashier to place their order.
 2. The cashier takes their order, put it in the database queue (with a `PENDING` status), so that free workers can take them on.
 The customer receives a reference number and sits on the side.
-   The cashier is then free to take-on the next customer.
+   The cashier is then free to take-on another order.
 3. A free worker takes on the order and prepares the meal.
 4. Once the worker is done preparing, he updates the status of the reference number from `PENDING` to `SUCCESS`.